 The 3rd variation of the model implements a quantum adversarial technique combined with quantum self-supervised learning through a Quantum Autoencoder (Model A) and an Evaluator Model (Model B); in our reference, this is termed the Quantum Self-Supervised model.
 Refer to fig.~\ref{variation3} for the architecture of the Quantum Self-Supervised learning variant.
-In this architecture, the Quantum Autoencoder first encodes the input data via classical fully connected layers, compressing the features into a lower-dimensional space before applying a quantum layer—where parameterized Ry and Rx rotations on a four-qubit serve as the bottleneck—to capture quantum-enhanced representations.
+In this architecture, the Quantum Autoencoder first encodes the input data via classical fully connected layers, compressing the features into a lower-dimensional space, and then applies a quantum layer, in which parameterized Ry and Rx rotations on a four-qubit system serve as the bottleneck to capture quantum-enhanced representations.
 The decoder then reconstructs the original data from these representations.
 Concurrently, LIME generates local explanations from the autoencoder’s outputs, providing insight into the contributions of individual features.
 These explanations are concatenated with the original input and the autoencoder’s reconstruction to form the input for the Evaluator Model, which computes a feedback loss to refine the autoencoder's performance.
 Both models are optimized using a combined loss function that balances reconstruction loss with evaluator feedback.

-The models are evaluated using standard regression error metrics—Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared ($R^2$), to quantify their prediction performance.
-Additionally, a custom accuracy metric is calculated as (1 - error metric / range of y) × 100, where y represents the target variable, and the error metric can be any of MSE, MAE, or RMSE.
-This composite evaluation framework ensures a thorough understanding of both absolute prediction errors and their relative performance in the context of the data's range.
+The models are evaluated using standard regression error metrics—Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared ($R^2$), to quantify their predictive performance.
+Additionally, a custom accuracy metric is calculated as (1 - error\_metric / y\_range) × 100, where y is the target variable, and error\_metric is any of MSE, MAE, or RMSE.
+This composite evaluation framework ensures a thorough understanding of both absolute prediction errors and their relative performance within the data's range.